RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 3.0.0.3.178.16:
-   - FIXED: (RT-AC66U) Crashes when accessing a LAN device through either VPN or the NAT Loopback (disabled GRO)
+   - FIXED: (RT-AC66U) Would crashe when accessing a LAN device through either VPN or the NAT Loopback (GRO is now disabled for that device)
+   - CHANGED: Removed power adjustments from the Performance page, as they are redundant, and not as reliable.

 3.0.0.3.178.15: